silviaferreiraUFLA/ID9769/README.md

 ## ✉️ Contact

-For questions or replication of results:
+For questions:
 silvia.ferreira@ufla.br

-The data used in this work, including model data, were collected from the distribution system of the Federal University of Lavras.
+The data used in this work were collected from the distribution system of the Federal University of Lavras.
 For any use of these data in other works, please contact the authors silvia.ferreira@ufla.br joaquim@ufla.br marcelo.rezende@ufla.br